DECARBONISATION

 With the global average temperature projected to rise by, or even exceed, 3°C this century — well beyond the 1.5°C goal of the Paris Agreement, drastically curbing industry GHG emissions is an unequivocal and necessary action that must be taken in order to limit global warming.

 In the fashion industry, Scope 3 emissions represent an organisation’s most significant greenhouse gas impact.
 On average, 96% of emissions stem from Scope 3 across those fashion brands with approved science based targets (SBTs).
-55% of emissions come from Tier 2, which is material production, so there is a huge opportunity to reduce impact in this stage of the supply chain.
+55% of emissions come from Tier 2, which is material production, so there is a huge opportunity for decarbonisation in this stage of the supply chain.
 Equally pressing is the industry’s significant water footprint, which strains planetary boundaries and impacts global water resources.
 As well as its use of often hazardous and synthetic chemistry.

 What do we hope to achieve by working in this area?

-Decarbonising the supply chain is essential, with near short-term solutions like renewable energy, energy efficiency, and phasing out coal offering around 45% emissions reduction potential.
+Decarbonisation of the supply chain is essential, with near short-term solutions like renewable energy, energy efficiency, and phasing out coal offering around 45% emissions reduction potential.
 However, to achieve net zero, innovation is key, contributing 36% (0.9 Gt of CO2) of the required reduction.

 Fashion for Good aims to transform the apparel industry by driving the commercial adoption of such innovations for example next-gen materials, chemistry and mostly dry processes.
 This required collective action from all stakeholders in the industry such as brands, manufacturers, innovators, and investors.
 Our bold ambition is to enable embedding these innovations in the supply chain spread across geographies.
 To make this happen, we have to look at all solutions consequently and to avoid the carbon tunnel syndrome and holistically evaluate carbon emissions along with water, chemistry and other impact lenses.
 By 2030, we hope to create enough evidence that innovations have commercial viability and need to work in tandem with existing solutions to reach the next zero targets.